 Don’t be like that kid.

-One more Xmas-y tidbit for ya’
+One more Xmas-y tidbit for ya’.

-Oh, and one more bonus thing you may or may not want to know, but I kinda like.
+So here’s one more bonus thing you may or may not want to know, but I kinda like.

-Maybe you’ve heard someone get testy when they see “Xmas” written instead of “Christmas” (because it “takes the Christ out of Christmas”)?
+Maybe you’ve heard someone get testy when they see “Xmas” written instead of “Christmas” because it “takes the Christ out of Christmas”?

 Well, guess what?

-The “X” stands for the first letter in the Greek word for Christ, Greek being the language the New Testament was written in.
+The “X” stands for the first letter of the Greek word for Christ, Greek being the language the New Testament was written in.

 Happy Holy Days to you and yours.